myojin223/Ready-to-Use-Proximity/README.md

 Sol Ring --set_symbol="khm" -override=set:"stx" --override=artist:"Gandalf"
 ```

+### .cache

+A `.cache/` folder will be created after you make your first proxy.
+This folder contains the info about your images (so if you want to make another proxy with the same images it will be faster).
+If you change your images after doing a proxy and you don't delete the cache, the images **Will not change**.
+So, be sure to delete that directory if you want to modify your art!

 ## Templates

 You can find a lot of templates in [myojin223's repos](https://github.com/myojin223?tab=repositories).
 I've also made an [Equinox template](https://github.com/PedroLuisBernardos/Equinox-template-for-Proximity) inspired of CantaPerMe's Photoshop template.